lordmulder/INetGet/README.md

   The *scheme* (protocol), *hostname* and *path* must always be specified.
 The *username* and *password* as well as the *port* number and the *query* string are optional.
   Only the ``http``, ``https`` and ``ftp`` protocols are currently supported.
 The *hostname* can be specified either as a domain name or as an IP address.
 The standard [IPv4](https://en.wikipedia.org/wiki/Dot-decimal_notation#IPv4_address) and [IPv6](https://en.wikipedia.org/wiki/IPv6_address#Recommended_representation_as_text) notations are supported.
   If the *port* number is absent, a default port number will be assumed.
 This means port #21 for FTP, port #80 for HTTP and port #443 for HTTPS.
 The *path* may be a single `/` character.
-  The special string name ``-`` may be specified in order to read the target URL from the [*stdin*](https://en.wikipedia.org/wiki/Standard_streams#Standard_input_.28stdin.29) stream.
+  The special string ``-`` may be specified in order to read the target address from the [*stdin*](https://en.wikipedia.org/wiki/Standard_streams#Standard_input_.28stdin.29) stream.
 When reading the URL from *stdin*, INetGet assumes that the string is passed in UTF-8 encoding.

 * **`<output_file>`**
   Specifies the output file, where the downloaded file will be written to.
 If the given path specification is *not* [fully-qualified](https://msdn.microsoft.com/en-us/library/windows/desktop/aa365247%28v=vs.85%29.aspx#fully_qualified_vs._relative_paths), then the relative path will be resolved starting from the "current" directory.